Predictions from this Video

 Status

-The tax deduction for interest on auto loans for US-made cars will only apply to loans originated after December 31, 2024.
+A tax write-off for interest on auto loans for US-made cars will apply to loans originated after December 31, 2024.

 "This is going to apply to auto loans that originated after December 31st of 2024."